rolandtoth/InputfieldURLChecker/README.md

 InputfieldURLChecker module for ProcessWire
 ================

-Add button to URL type fields to check URL validity in [ProcessWire CMS](http://processwire.com/).
+Admin helper to add button or hotkey to URL type fields to check link in [ProcessWire CMS](http://processwire.com/).

 ## Features